Download the PHP package kudashevs/accept-language without Composer

 Usage

 To retrieve a preferred language you need to instantiate the AcceptLanguage class and call a process method on the instance.
-It should be done somewhere before the place where you want to get the user's preferred language (for example, in a front controller or in a middleware).
+This should be done before the point where you want the user's preferred language (for example, in a front controller or in a middleware).
+Note: if you don't call the process method, the values will remain empty.

-Once obtained, the preferred language value can be accessed in any part of your application by using one of these methods:
+Once obtained, the preferred language value can be accessed in any part of your application through these methods:

 If you need the original HTTP Accept-Language header, it is available via the getHeader method.